rancher/docs/content/rancher/v2.5/en/installation/install-rancher-on-k8s/gke/_index.md

 In this section, you'll learn how to install Rancher using Google Kubernetes Engine.

-If you already have an EKS Kubernetes cluster, skip to the step about [installing an ingress.](#7-install-an-ingress) Then install the Rancher Helm chart following the instructions on [this page.]({{<baseurl>}}/rancher/v2.5/en/installation/install-rancher-on-k8s/#install-the-rancher-helm-chart)
+If you already have a GKE Kubernetes cluster, skip to the step about [installing an ingress.](#7-install-an-ingress) Then install the Rancher Helm chart following the instructions on [this page.]({{<baseurl>}}/rancher/v2.5/en/installation/install-rancher-on-k8s/#install-the-rancher-helm-chart)

 # Prerequisites